w3f/polkadot-wiki/docs/maintain-guides-how-to-upgrade.md

 ### Session `N`

-1. Start a second node and connect it to your sentry nodes.
+1. Start a second node.
 Once it is synced, use the `--validator` flag.
 This is "Validator B."
-1. Generate Session keys in Validator B.
+2. Generate Session keys in Validator B.
-1. Submit a `set_key` extrinsic from your Controller account with your new Session keys.
+3. Submit a `set_key` extrinsic from your Controller account with your new Session keys.
-1. Take note of the Session that this extrinsic was executed in.
+4. Take note of the Session that this extrinsic was executed in.

 **It is imperative that your Validator A keep running in this Session.** `set_key` only takes effect in the next Session.